docs/version-identifier/code-description.md

 ### Tag spans

-A tag span is the text to which a tag applies.
-In an un-nested tag set, a tag span begins after the `}` of a version tag and ends with the `}` of the next tag.
-The `endif` tag has no tag span.
+A tag span consists of the tag plus the text to which that tag applies.
+In an un-nested tag set, with the exception of an `endif` tag, a tag span begins with the `{` of the tag and ends with the `{` of the next tag.
+The `endif` tag has no related text, so it ends with the `}` of the tag.
 For example:

 ```
 This text does not belong to a tag span, {% ifversion some-version-name %}this is the ifversion tag span,